 These results are important in the context of the overall status of red grouse in Ireland; a decrease in the population of red grouse of 66 % for Ireland was recorded between the 1968/72 and 1988/91 Bird Atlases.

 Welcoming the report, Jimmy Deenihan, T.D., Minister for Arts, Heritage and the Gaeltacht, said: “The results of the survey indicate a large increase in grouse numbers over the last 10 years.
 This shows us that grouse numbers can improve quickly when we take steps that allow their habitats to recover.”

 Special Protection Area

 The Owenduff/Nephin Complex is designated as a Special Protection Area (SPA) under the Birds Directive.
 The site is particularly important for golden plover and merlin, but the site also contains important numbers of wintering Greenland white-fronted geese and has been an important breeding site for red grouse in Ireland.

 Grouse rely on heather for food and shelter.
-At high densities, sheep overgrazing can lead to significant reduction in heather cover and regeneration which in turn reduces the available habitat for many upland wildlife species, including red grouse.
+At high densities, sheep overgrazing can lead to a significant reduction in heather cover and regeneration which in turn reduces the available habitat for many upland wildlife species, including red grouse.

 The report is published in the Department’s Irish Wildlife Manuals series and will be available online shortly at this link.

-Murray, T., Clotworthy, C. & Bleasdale, A. (2013) A Survey of Red Grouse (Lagopus lagopus scoticus) in the Owenduff/Nephin Complex Special Protection Area.
+Murray, T., Clotworthy, C. & Bleasdale, A. (2013) A Survey of Red Grouse (Lagopus Lagopus scoticus) in the Owenduff/Nephin Complex Special Protection Area.
 Irish Wildlife Manuals, No. 77.
 National Parks and Wildlife Service, Department of the Arts, Heritage and the Gaeltacht, Ireland